 So I had a vague idea that the alleyways of the Temple would be good for framing something interesting.
 But as with so much of what I do, I couldn’t be said to have planned this in any meaningful sense of the word.

 And that’s what gets into my head and makes me reflect.
-Until a fraction of a second before it’s made, an event image doesn’t even exist.
+In this live-action world, until a fraction of a second before they’re made, these images don’t even exist.
 Not even as a rough concept.
-It just doesn’t.
-At some point I suddenly see where it might happen, there’s a flurry of fingers, and then BANG it’s there and has happened and it’s done and we’re straight on to looking for the next one.
+They just don’t.
+At some point I suddenly see where something might happen, there’s a flurry of fingers, and then BANG it’s there and has happened and it’s done and we’re straight on to looking for the next one.

 Sometimes, though, it all falls perfectly into place.
 And there’s absolutely nothing to beat it.